Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Frequently asked questions about card sorting

-What is card sorting used for?
+What is card sorting used for in user research?

 Card sorting (also called UX card sorting) is a UX research method that helps you discover how people understand and categorize information.